bschacht/openbsd-netcat-demystified/README.md

 	# nc -l 3003
 This means a `netcat` process will listen on `3003` port in this machine (the `IP` address of current machine is `192.168.35.176`).

-(2) Connect aforemontioned `netcat` process in another machine, and send a greeting:
+(2) Connect aforementioned `netcat` process on another machine, and send a greeting:

 	# nc 192.168.35.176 3003
 	hello